gettl008/monger/README.md

 Monger will automatically install only the basic dependencies for most tools that you might use.
 While you can always install tools later (see below), you may want to change what some of default installed programs before running `./install`.
 The configurations for default installation can be changed by editing the `thirdparty_software.cfg` file in the main Monger directory.

 ### Tool installation
-Following installation of Monger you may want to download new programs through Monger.
+Following installation of Monger you may want to download new programs via Monger.
 To do so simply type
   ```bash
 monger install <program_name>
  ```